-Now go look up what each one that made you happiest is for.
+Now go look up what each one that made you happiest is helpful for.
 (If using candles, pick just one candle and look up the main fragrance notes in the candle) These are the things your intuition is telling you to focus on in this moment.
 Since you are already diffusing the oils, you have already begun to listen to your intuition.

 3. Be aware of your reactions.

 Again, this has a lot to do with being present in the moment and being hyper-aware of your emotions and physical reactions.

 This especially helps when you are trying to make a decision between two things.
 The whole exercise is based on being honest with yourself, and allowing and accepting whatever feelings come up.